wesovilabs/templatizer/README.md

 ### Template

-A template can contain varibales in the content of the files but also in the name of folders and files.
+The template is the main piece used by Tempaltizer.
+A template is a Git repository  hosted  on any web repositories.
+The templates  will contain values tp be dynamically replaced (variables).
+The varibales can be used in the content of the files but also in the name of folders and files.

 To define the variables in the templates we will use the specified format by Go Template.
 Variables are defined as `{{.variable}}`.
 See the following example taken from a Go file.